Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solids and supersolids in a Kagome lattice near

 It may be interesting to do QMC with $ U=\infty, V_{1} > 0, V_{2} >0 $ to test Fig.17b.
-The hamiltonian is the same as Eqn.\ref{bosonnnn}, but in a Kagome lattice.
-As elucidated in the last paragraph, when both $ V_{1} $ and $ V_{2} $ are large, a CDW state where bosons simply take one of the 3 sublattices can be stabilized.
-Because the nn and the nnn neighbors are similar as can be seen from Fig.6a, the vertical axis in Fig.17b need to be replaced by $ \mu/( V_{1}+V_{2} ) $, the horizontal axis stay as $ t/V_{1} $ at fixed large $ V_{2} $ ( Fig.17b ).
+The Hamiltonian is the same as Eqn.\ref{bosonnnn}, but in a Kagome lattice.
+As elucidated in Sec.
+III-C, when both $ V_{1} $ and $ V_{2} $ are large, a stripe-CDW state where bosons simply take one of the 3 sublattices can be stabilized.
+Because the $ NN $ and the $ NNN $ neighbors are similar as can be seen from Fig.16a, the vertical axis in Fig.17b need to be replaced by $ \mu/( V_{1}+V_{2} ) $, the horizontal axis stay as $ t/V_{1} $ at fixed large $ V_{2} $ ( Fig.17b ).
 While the conclusion achieved in \cite{five} that the system has to be a superfluid state at $ 1/2 $ remains robust.
-So we conclude that when moving from $ 1/3 $ to $ 1/2 $, the system goes CDW to stripe-SS to the SF transition.
-The first is the second order, the second is a first order transition ( Fig.17b).
+So we conclude that when moving from $ 1/3 $ to $ 1/2 $, the system evolves from the stripe CDW to stripe-SS, then to the SF.
+The first is the second order, the second is a first order transition.
 Again, longer-range interactions favor the description in terms of the dual vortices and the stability of SS, so the Stripe-SS will surely be stable even in the hard core case ( Fig.17b ).

 {\sl (3) Searching for the TVB state: possible ring exchange interactions }